IngoKl/python-programming-for-linguists/README.md

 ## License

 You are (relatively) free to use these materials as you like.

-The code (notebooks) are licensed under the MIT License.
+The code (notebooks) is licensed under the MIT License.
 The slides and videos are licensed under a [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0) license.